Thinking Like a Mountain

 An Appalachian Artists Collective: A project of kinship and community-building

+Thinking Like a Mountain takes its name from Aldo Leopold’s essay in A Sand County Almanac.
 In times like these, we hunger for connection and for kinship.
-Thinking Like a Mountain was conceived from that hunger, inspired by Aldo Leopold’s words and the chapter essay of the same name.
+The project was conceived from that hunger, inspired by Aldo Leopold’s personification of the mountain.

 For now, participation is intentionally kept small and by invitation only, to ensure the project remains intentional, sustainable, and deeply connected.